 Example of the explore-exploit tradeoff.
 Each machine (or bandit) provides a random reward from a probability distribution specific to that machine.
 A balance must be struck between picking the machine which has the best expected return (exploiting) and picking one’s about which not much is known in the hope that they may be better (exploring).

-The objective is to maximise the sum of the rewards over a set number of possible actions.
+The objective is to maximise the sum of the rewards over a predetermined number of moves.

-A simple approach that works well is to use an epsilon-greedy policy.
+A simple approach that works reasonably well is to use an epsilon-greedy policy.

 Off-policy and on-policy learning¶